openharmony/docs/docs-en/quick-start/developing-the-first-example-program-running-on-hi3861.md

 ## Acquiring Source Code<a name="section1545225464016"></a>

 You need to acquire  [Hi3861 source code](https://repo.huaweicloud.com/harmonyos/os/1.0/code-1.0.tar.gz)  and download it on a Linux server.
-For more obtaining methods, see  [Source Code Acquisition](en-us_topic_0000001050769927.md).
+For more methods, see  [Source Code Acquisition](../get-code/source-code-acquisition.md).

 ## Compiling Source Code<a name="section1736014117148"></a>